haolian9/workstation/README.md

 why?
 ----

-Mac OS is not suit for me.
-I currently using a macbook pro and can not choose it's OS.
+~~Mac OS is not suit for me.
+I currently using a macbook pro and can not choose it's OS.~~

+Finally, I abandoned MBP.
+But I found that I can not leave docker.

 what tools will it takes ?
 ----